jdefrancesco/dskDitto/README.md

 ```

 In the TUI, files that are symlinks are annotated with a `[symlink]` suffix so you can see which entries were converted.

+### Single-file duplicate search

+Use `--file /path/to/original.ext` to hash a specific file first, then scan the provided directories for other files with identical content.
+If no duplicates are found in those directories, `dskDitto` exits cleanly; otherwise, all reporting/removal/export modes are limited to that single duplicate group (with the original file listed first).

 ### Hash algorithms